spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-If you want to explore the UI's environment variables in greater detail, you can review the UI's [documentation](https://github.com/spectrocloud/hello-universe).
+If you want to explore the UI service's environment variables in greater detail, you can review the UI [documentation](https://github.com/spectrocloud/hello-universe).
 The `API_URI` contains the address of the application load balancer that will be deployed for the API service.

-The output variable `{{.spectro.app.$appDeploymentName.api.CONTAINER_SVC_EXTERNALHOSTNAME}}` is used to retrieve the loadbalancer URL value.
+The output variable `{{.spectro.app.$appDeploymentName.api.CONTAINER_SVC_EXTERNALHOSTNAME}}` is used to retrieve the load balancer URL value.

 Click on the **Review** button at the bottom of the screen to finalize the app profile.
 Click on **Deploy New App** in the following screen to deploy the new app profile to cluster-2.